JakobPer/wpcg-py/Readme.md

 Activate the venv.

-`source venv/bin/activate`
+`source .venv/bin/activate`

-If it is activated you see the venv name in front of your shell like `(venv) user@host: `.
+If it is activated you see the venv name in front of your shell like `(.venv) user@host: `.
 After that install the dependencies.

 `pip install -r requirements`

 Generate the binaries with the provided build scripts.

-Binaries will be generated in the directory `target/wpcg`.
-Then you can generate an installer if you want with `python3 -m fbs installer` or just copy the binary folder to a installation directory of your liking.
+`buid.sh`

+The resulting binary will be in the dist folder.

 Then you can add the binary to your startup projects

 ### Windows

-Most of the commands are the same on Windows.
-You only have to download Python3 form the website.
-The command to activate the venv is `call venv\scripts\activate.bat`. everything else is the same.

-If you want to create an installer on windows you also have to install NSIS (https://nsis.sourceforge.io/Main_Page).
-For further information consult the fbs-tutorial and documentation (https://github.com/mherrmann/fbs-tutorial).
+For windows building is mostly similar.
+First install Python version >= 3.10 from the website.

+Open a powershell and create the venv with

+`python -m venv .venv`

+Then activate it with

+`.venv\Scripts\Activate.ps1`

+Install the dependencies

+`pip install -r requirements.txt`

+Build the app with the build script

+`.\build.ps1`

+Binaries will also be in the dist folder

 # Usage